t41372/Open-LLM-VTuber/README.md

 ## ☝ Update
 > :warning: `v1.0.0` has breaking changes and requires re-deployment.
 You *may* still update via the method below, but the `conf.yaml` file is incompatible and most of the dependencies needs to be reinstalled with `uv`.
-I recommend deploy this project again with the [latest deployment guide](https://open-llm-vtuber.github.io/docs/quick-start).
+For those who came from versions before `v1.0.0`, I recommend deploy this project again with the [latest deployment guide](https://open-llm-vtuber.github.io/docs/quick-start).

 [To be complete]